 - 1. No course at the 1000-level may be counted toward the major. - 2.
 Speech courses may not be counted toward the major. - 3.
 Two writing courses or two upper-level literature courses taught in a foreign language, or one of each, may count toward the major, though neither type of course fulfills any distribution requirement.
 Writing courses that may be applied toward the major include those offered through Columbia's undergraduate Creative Writing Program and through Barnard College. - 4.
-Comparative literature courses sponsored by the department may count toward the major.
-Those sponsored by other departments are not counted toward the major without permission of the director of undergraduate studies.
+Comparative literature courses sponsored by the department (designated as CLEN) may count toward the major.
+Those sponsored by other departments (e.g. CLFR - Comp Lit French, CPLS - Comp Lit and Society) are not counted toward the major without permission of the director of undergraduate studies.
 Literature courses taught in English in language departments do not count toward the major. - 5.
 No more than two courses taken during the summer session may be counted toward the major. - 6.
 Courses offered through the Barnard English Department may count toward the major or concentration.
+Before taking

-Students should consult the Barnard Course Distribution List, available in the department and at the department website, that specifies Barnard courses approved for the major and the requirements these courses satisfy.
-Before taking Barnard courses not on this list, students should verify with the director of undergraduate studies whether and how such courses may count toward the major. - 7.
+- Barnard courses, students should verify with the director of undergraduate studies whether and how such courses may count toward the major. - 7.
 For courses taken abroad or at other American institutions to count toward the major, students must obtain approval of the director of undergraduate studies. - 8.
 To register for more than 42 points (including advanced standing credit) in English and comparative literature, a student majoring in English must obtain permission of the director of undergraduate studies. - 9.
 No more than five courses taken elsewhere may be applied to the major, four to the concentration. - 10.
 One independent study (for at least 3 points) may count toward the major but cannot satisfy any distribution requirements; likewise, the Senior Essay may count toward the major but fulfills no requirements.
 Students may not count both an Independent Study and the Senior Essay toward the major. - 11.
 Courses assigned a grade of D may not be counted toward the major. - 12.
 Only the first course taken to count toward the major can be taken Pass/D/Fail.